devopsengineerDan/Daniel_project/README.md

 [/home/sammy/anaconda3] >>>
 The installation process will continue.
 Note that it may take some time.

-Once installation is complete, you’ll receive the following output:
+Once installation is complete, youâll receive the following output:

 Output
 ...